Creative Analytics 101: How to Master Data-Backed Ad Strategies

 Speaking of bandwidth, while consistent creative reporting is incredibly valuable, it's also incredibly time-consuming.

 The average media buyer spends 8 hours generating and presenting creative reports each week.
-That number can vary depending on the cleanliness of your data, which reporting tools you're using, and the size/scale of your company.
+That number can vary depending on the cleanliness of your data, which creative reporting tools you're using, and the size/scale of your company.

 Brands that invest in leading creative analytics platforms will spend significantly less time on creative reporting.
 Meanwhile, brands that keep their data siloed across different platforms and rely on spreadsheets for reporting will spend considerably more time trying to generate the same insights.